 Currently, the UK attracts 38 million international visitors, who add £23 billion to the economy, making tourism one of our largest and most important industries.
 Current statistics estimate the sector will deliver a 23% increase in visitors by 2025.

 Some of the key takeaways from the report are:

-- Ensuring the UK will become the most accessible tourism destination in Europe by 2025 and increasing the number of international disabled visitors by 33 per cent.
+- Ensuring the UK will become the most accessible tourist destination in Europe by 2025 and increasing the number of international disabled visitors by 33 percent.

 - Creating a new independent Tourism Data Hub with support from some of our biggest travel companies.
 This will allow organisations, including SMEs, to make the most of the big data revolution to understand activity and product preferences in their area – and better tailor their services as a result.

 - The sector is committing to deliver 30,000 apprenticeships per year, in England, by 2025 as well as leading a mentoring programme aimed at supporting 10,000 employees so that they are more likely to remain in the sector.